 “We have guests at a time when it would be very quiet.
 We sell out over the weekend.
 The festival gives a great boost, it publicises the town and there’s a really good buzz the whole weekend and in the run up to it.
 I think it’s great.”

 Watching a film with twelve other people in the most famous café in Cromarty

 It’s not a critique that only twelve people came – that’s all the coffee shop could fit.

 Slaughterhouse is one of the most important places to visit in Cromarty due to the quality of its coffee – the owner, Tony Van Dyke, has completed certified courses on coffee making.

 Tony, originally from New South Wales, moved to Cromarty and converted an old fishing shed into a coffee shop which every year hosts a couple of films for the festival. and for the Saturday night showing I was lucky enough to squeeze inside and watch Aussie mockumentary Kenny.

 Slaughterhouse is one of two ‘intimate’ venues set-up during the festival with Yorkshireman and marine biologist Ben Leyshon giving up his own living room to guests for a film each year.

 Won’t you be thy neighbour

 The finale of the festival was a BYOB curry meal of two hundred people set in Victoria Hall.
 Between passing round naan and quaffing beer a short film was shown produced by the sound workshop run for kids on the top floor of the hub.

 After the final feature I ended up back at the hub drinking whisky with the people of Cromarty and reminiscing about a cherished art form that still has the power to bring people together.
-In this hyper-dystopic superhero ‘universe’ us movie-goers are made to live there still exists pockets of the world where the magic of film lives on.
+In this hyper-dystopic superhero ‘universe’ us movie-goers are made to live there still exists pockets of the world where the genuine magic of film lives on.